kurtwp/markdown/README.md

    ```

 ### Usage
-Since the project uses ES Modules, you must run it from a local server:
+The project uses ES Modules, therefore index.html must be run from a local server:
 ```bash
 # Example using Python
 python -m http.server 8000